Expert Advice On Improving Your Home

 Types of Gutter Guards

-• Brush guards are exactly what they sound like: large brush bristles that sit in your gutters and catch debris while letting water through.
-On average, you can expect to pay $4.04 per linear foot for brush guards.
+• Brush guards are exactly what they sound like: large brush bristles that sit in your gutters and let water through while blocking debris.
+Brush guards cost around $4.04 per linear foot.

-• Foam guards are light and easy to install.
-This type of guard catches debris on the foam and keeps it out of your gutter.
+• Foam guards consist of pieces of foam that rest in your gutters to stop debris.
+They're light and easy to install.
 On average, you can expect to spend $2.46 per linear foot for foam guards.

 • Screen guards have large holes that allow water to pass through while stopping debris.
 On average, you can expect to spend $4.20 per linear foot for screen guards.